rn00m/owddm-blog-portfolio/README.md

 # Astro, HyGraph, Tailwind CSS Blog-Portfolio

+## If you spot any errors or it could be done better, please do let me know!

 ## Features
 - Simple starter project
 - No complexed coding, pretty straighforward for starters.
-- 💨 Tailwind CSS for styling
+- [NPM] Tailwind CSS for styling
-- Astro-icon for easy access and use of "https://iconify.design" icons.
+- [NPM] Astro-icon for easy access and use of "https://iconify.design" icons.
-- tw-neumorphism for some shadow and highlighting of cards
+- [NPM] tw-neumorphism for some shadow and highlighting of cards
 - 🌙 Dark mode
 - 📱 Responsive (layout, images, Tailwind Typography (prose))
 - ♿ Accessible (as measured by https://web.dev/measure/)